Engagement dress of Catherine Middleton

 Catherine Middleton wore a blue Issa dress during the photocall for her engagement to Prince William of Wales on 16 November 2010, at St. James's Palace.
 The silk wrap dress matched her engagement ring, and sold out soon after its debut.
-It contributed toward the start of "the Kate effect", Middleton's impact on the fashion industry, and sparked a trend in "little blue dresses".
+It contributed to the start of "the Kate Middleton effect", Middleton's impact on the fashion industry, and sparked a trend in "little blue dresses".

 Background

 Brazilian-born London designer Daniella Issa Helayel had been producing form-fitting dresses under her eponymous Issa London label since 2001.
 In 2011, Issa was considered a "go-to" designer for fashionable London public figures, including Princess Beatrice, Princess Eugenie, Pippa Middleton and Keira Knightley.
 In the years leading up to her engagement, the Middleton sisters wore several of Issa's silk jersey dresses to public events and formal occasions.
 Middleton would often visit Helayel's studio, having pieces custom-fitted.
 The dress had no name, and was known by the style number DJ157.
 Helayel stated that it was "the original Issa dress", based on a gown that belonged to her grandmother.
 Middleton purchased her engagement dress from the Issa concession at Fenwick's Bond Street store.